 - Budget: assuming you have a pre-determined budget… it is good letting me know because my proposal can focus on what I can do for you within that budget and give you an idea about what the options outside the budget would cost.
 If you do not provide a budget I will base my estimate on your shot list and time needed — we can go from there to upgrade or down-grade.

-- If you require an NDA (non-disclosure-agreement) please let me know upfront — there’s a surcharge for that type of project if the NDA relates to the project results (images / video / client name) and I cannot use those projects as references.
-Don’t confuse NDA requirements with common-sense confidentiality like: I don’t reveal property addresses or certain information… you don’t need an NDA for that and if so it is not a problem at all.
+- If you require an NDA (non-disclosure-agreement) please let me know upfront — there could be a surcharge for that type of project if the NDA relates to the project results (images / video / client name) and I cannot use those projects as references.
+Don’t confuse NDA requirements with common-sense confidentiality like: I don’t reveal property addresses or certain insider information… you don’t need an NDA for that and if so it is not a problem at all.

 - For commercial facilities: with people or without?
 Production processes?
 How would you describe the lighting conditions?

 For complex projects a meeting and on-location scouting tour might help to evaluate and discuss all aspects of the project.

 Architectural Photography vs. Real Estate Photography — is there a difference?